-The field of statistics deals with collection, organization, analysis, interpretation and presentation of data.
-The importance of statistics in the subject of economics is well known as all the collection, compilation, processing, dissemination, and analysis of economic data takes place with the help of statistics.
+The field of Statistics deals with collection, organisation, analysis, interpretation and presentation of data.
+The importance of Statistics in the subject of Economics is well known as all the collection, compilation, processing, dissemination, and analysis of economic data takes place with the help of statistics.

 You will often have heard that economic experts bring out the positive and negative side of any policy or economic decision taken by the government, all these decisions are not taken just by guessing, but are backed by solid statistical evidence which is in the form of statistical data obtained from various resources.